esdc-devcop/esdc-devcop.github.io/README.md

 ## Help out

-Feel free to fork and submit a PR to any of our repos.
+Feel free to fork and submit a PR to any of our repos, or ask to join as a Member.
 Join our conversation in Slack, we have a channel in the [GC DevOps League](https://gcdevopsleague.slack.com) [#esdc-devcop](https://gcdevopsleague.slack.com/messages/CKS45C1ST/).

 ## Strategy